Amber81194/EDA-of-IPL-Matches/README.md

 ![image.jpg](Images/IPL-Image.jpg)

 ## INTRODUCTION
 The dataset consist of the information about all the matches played between each teams in 11 editions of IPL(2008-2018).
-Various variables are present in the dataset includes id, season, matches between team(team1 and team2), toss winner, decision(batting, bowling), match results, player of the match, venue(where match is played), umpire 1 , umpire2, umpire3 etc.
+Various variables are present in the dataset includes id, season, teams, toss winner, decision, match results, player of the match, venue, umpire 1 , umpire2, umpire3 etc.

 It comprises of 696 observation.

 ## DATA